Change feed in Azure Cosmos DB

 In a multi-region Azure Cosmos account, if a write-region fails over, change feed will work across the manual failover operation and it will be contiguous.

 If a TTL (Time to Live) property is set on an item to -1, change feed will persist forever.
 If the data is not deleted, it will remain in the change feed.

 Change feed and _etag, _lsn or _ts

 The _etag format is internal and you should not take dependency on it, because it can change anytime. _ts is a modification or a creation timestamp.
-You can use _ts for chronological comparison. _lsn is a batch id that is added for change feed only; it represents the transaction id.
+You can use _ts for chronological comparison. _lsn is a batch ID that is added for change feed only; it represents the transaction ID.
 Many items may have same _lsn.
-ETag on FeedResponse is different from the _etag you see on the item. _etag is an internal identifier and is used for concurrency control tells about the version of the item, whereas ETag is used for sequencing the feed.
+ETag on FeedResponse is different from the _etag you see on the item. _etag is an internal identifier and it is used for concurrency control.
+The _etag property tells about the version of the item, whereas the ETag property is used for sequencing the feed.